icvpitahc/dev_pims/memory-bank/activeContext.md

     *   **Input Sanitization:** Added `strip_tags` to the registration process to prevent the storage of malicious HTML.
     *   **IP Address Resolution:** Configured the `TrustProxies` middleware to correctly capture user IP addresses behind a reverse proxy.
 *   **XSS Prevention:** Verified that the user list page properly escapes output, mitigating the risk of XSS attacks.
     *   **Refactored CSS Results Page:** Refactored the "Client Satisfaction Measurement Results" page to use a dedicated controller for API requests, resolving an issue with the graphs not displaying.
     *   **Reviewed User Management:** The `ListUsers` page was reviewed and found to be functional at a basic level, but contains several bugs and inconsistencies, including incorrect filter labels, broken links, and calls to undefined methods.
 This is likely a result of the ongoing Laravel 9 upgrade and will need to be addressed during the component refactoring phase.
+    *   **Manually Updated Schema:** The `documents` table was manually updated to include an `extremely_urgent_id` column to support a new feature for flagging urgent documents.
+    *   **Implemented "Extremely Urgent" Feature:**
+        *   Added a styled checkbox to the document creation form.
+        *   Implemented logic to save the urgent status to the database.
+        *   Added a visual indicator (bold, red text) to the main document list for urgent items.
+        *   Added a styled "stamp" to the document details modal and the print view to clearly mark urgent documents.

 ## Key Activities